privacygmail cleanupemail security

 • Sold anonymized purchase data to NielsenIQ for profit

-• Specifically sold Lyft customer receipt data to Uber (direct competitor)
+• Specifically sold Lyft customer receipt data to Uber (a direct competitor)

-• Users had absolutely no knowledge or meaningful consent
+• Did all this with no real user knowledge or meaningful consent

-CEO's shocking response at the time: "It surprised us that people didn't know that we were using data."
+The CEO's response at the time: "It surprised us that people didn't know that we were using data."

-The 2026 reality: If a tool is "free" and processes your emails on their servers, your private data is almost certainly their actual product.
-This hasn't changed—it's gotten worse.
+The 2026 reality: if a tool is "free" and processes your emails on its servers, your private data is almost certainly the product.
+That hasn't changed.
+If anything, it's worse.

 Why Privacy Matters Even More in 2026

-Your emails contain more sensitive data than ever:
+Your emails hold more sensitive data than ever:

-• Medical information: Telehealth communications, prescription details, diagnoses, mental health discussions
+• Medical information: telehealth messages, prescription details, diagnoses, mental health discussions

-• Legal communications: Attorney correspondence, legal documents, court filings, settlement discussions
+• Legal communications: attorney correspondence, legal documents, court filings, settlement talks

 • Identity information: SSNs, passport numbers, biometric data, addresses, phone numbers

-• AI training data: Your emails could be used to train commercial AI models
+• AI training data: your emails could be fed into commercial AI models

 Risks of server-side processing in 2026:

-• Data breaches: Company gets hacked, your entire email history exposed (incidents up 40% since 2024)
+• Data breaches: the company gets hacked and your entire email history is exposed (incidents up 40% since 2024)

-• Data selling: Company monetizes your information to data brokers and advertisers
+• Data selling: the company sells your information to data brokers and advertisers

-• Employee access: Company staff, contractors, and third parties can potentially access your emails
+• Employee access: staff, contractors, and third parties can potentially read your emails

-• Retention indefinitely: No real guarantee data is ever truly deleted
+• Indefinite retention: no real guarantee your data is ever actually deleted

-• Cross-border transfers: Your data may cross international borders to countries with weaker protections
+• Cross-border transfers: your data may move to countries with weaker protections

-You don't need to have secrets to deserve and demand privacy in 2026.
+You don't have to have secrets to deserve and demand privacy in 2026.

 Understanding Processing Architectures in 2026